-If you’re planning an active holiday with your dog, there are any number of options – for example with hiking, cycling or swimming.
+If you’re planning an active holiday with your dog, there are a number of options – for example with hiking, cycling or swimming.
 You know your dog and its individual preferences best.
 Nevertheless, there are a few things to consider on vacation.

 - Don’t forget to bring a bowl, drinking water and possibly food.
 It’s also a good idea to have a towel to dry your dog off after a swim in case you want to go somewhere to eat or rest afterwards, such as an inn or a hut.